DMaroo/mpc_path_planner/README.md

 ### Run

-To run the program, first run the `main.launch` file, and then in a separate terminal run the `path_planner` node.
+To run the program, first run the `main.launch` file, and then, after a few seconds (5-6 seconds should be enough for the parameters to be read), in a separate terminal run the `path_planner` node.
 You can control the obstacle turtle using *teleop_key* from the first terminal.
 The second terminal will be the user interface for publishing the destinations.